Zaphoood/sep-shapiq/README.md

 Furthermore, an automatic API reference of the library will be created from the [docstrings](https://peps.python.org/pep-0257/#what-is-a-docstring) in the Python code.
 When adding new modules, classes, functions or methods, include a docstring, and update docstrings when making changes to existing code.
 Make sure to follow [Google's docstring conventions](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).

+After every push to the `main` branch, an updated version of the documentation will be generated and published to [GitHub Pages](https://zaphoood.github.io/sep-shapiq).

 ## 📜 License